Thinking about visiting Sky Mirror in Kuala Selangor?

 The one that we went with was called Sky Mirror Official, or so they claimed.
 They offered fair prices (though a tad above average), great equipment, and a generally good experience.
 No complaints whatsoever!

 Another popular tour company is called Sky Mirror Malaysia.
 Though we did not use them, they have great reviews at a more affordable price.
 Their website also looks very reputable.
-If I were to go again, I would not hesitate choosing this Sky Mirror tour company in Kuala Selangor.

 It seemed to us that every company contained roughly the same experience for Sky Mirror.
 All the boats arrived at around the same time, spent roughly the same amount of time on the Sasaran Beach, then headed back to Kuala Selangor.